manuati/api-automation-training-java/framework/README.md

 2. **Testing**: It executes the automated tests defined in the repository.
 3. **Deployment (Optional)**: If all tests pass, the pipeline can automatically deploy your code to the production environment.

-Check the [Actions](https://github.com/damianpereira86/api-framework-ts-mocha/actions) tab to see passed and failed pipelines. <font color="red">QUEREMOS ALTERNATIVAS?</font>
+Check the [Actions](https://github.com/damianpereira86/api-framework-ts-mocha/actions) tab to see passed and failed pipelines. <font color="red">MODIFICAR POR EL DEL REPO FINAL</font>

 ![Pipeline](./images/cicd.png)